Physics and Astronomy

 Events

 For information on BGSU Planetarium shows open to the public, including dates, times, and titles please follow the link above.
-Planetarium Director Dr. Kate Dellenbusch is developing a set of Fall shows, followed by rooftop observing at the BGSU Observatory (weather permitting).
+Planetarium Director Dr. Kate Dellenbusch and her staff offer rooftop observing at the BGSU Observatory after the evening shows, if the weather permits.
+You can learn more about this Stargaze program including days, times and other details at the Public Stargaze events page.
+In case you were wondering, Pudge loves Stargazing!

 Is Physics for you?